Pat O'Day: Career

-O'Day was Schick Shadel's spokesman in both radio and television advertisements.
+O'Day was a spokesman for Schick Shadel Hospital in both radio and television advertisements.
 In 2007, O'Day joined more than two dozen other radio and music industry leaders as a member of the nominating committee of the Hit Parade Hall of Fame.

 His story was featured in a 2015 documentary about radio DJs called I Am What I Play, directed by Roger King.
 O'Day died on August 4, 2020, at the age of 85.

 Personal life

 O'Day was born in Norfolk, Nebraska.
 He had three sons (Garry, Jerry, and Jeff) and one daughter (Kelsey).
 Although a reputation for excessive drinking hurt him early in his career, he entered Schick Shadel Hospital for treatment in 1986.
-He lived in the San Juan Islands with his wife Stephanie Johnson O'Day, where he developed and sold real estate.
+In his later years he lived in the San Juan Islands with his wife Stephanie Johnson O'Day, where he developed and sold real estate.

 O'Day set a Guinness world record for water skiing non-stop (on Lake Washington) for 4 hours 52 minutes, in 1959.